 libvirt: The libvirt daemon

 Currently, using package layering creates a new "deployment", or bootable filesystem root.
 It does not affect your current root.
-This preserves rollback and the transactional model, but means that the system must be rebooted after a package has been layered.
-If you don’t want to reboot your system for switching to the new deployment, you can use an experimental
+This preserves rollback and the transactional model, but means that the system must be rebooted after a package has been layered or updated.
+You can alternatively use

 dnf install inside a

 Package layering is generally done from the command line.
 However, the Software application does rely on it for installing a small number of apps that are currently difficult to install as Flatpaks.

 Packages can be installed on Fedora Silverblue using:

 This will download the package and any required dependencies, and recompose your Fedora Silverblue image with them.

 rpm-ostree uses standard Fedora package names, which can be searched using DNF (this is not available on a Fedora Silverblue host, but can be used in a toolbox).